 - Allow to interface to your computer to track and download data from your dives

 - Multiple decompression models that are automatically used based on dive parameters

-You have to be clear about what kind of diver you are in order to pick the most reasonable device for your needs.
-If you typically only dive with air and in rather shallow environments then you probably will not need a top of the line dive computer as you won’t make use of its capabilities.
+Be clear about what kind of diver you are to pick the most reasonable device for your needs.
+If you typically only dive with air and in rather shallow environments you probably will not need a top of the line dive computer as you won’t use its capabilities.

 It also will have to fit your existing equipment.
 It won’t help you to buy a high end scuba diving computer that could measure your air consumption if your regulator doesn’t allow to connect to it.

-What is more important that the bells and whistles is that it is easy to handle the diving computer and that you can read it clearly.
+What is more important that the bells and whistles is that it is easy to handle the diving computer and that you can read it.
 Don’t forget that you want to make sure you can read the information with your mask on.

 While it is important that you match your needs to the capabilities of the dive computer, you also do not want to buy a cheap model just because it’s cheap.
 Don’t forget that a reliable instrument like this can save you a lot of headaches and cost when diving.
 If it only saves you one visit to a decompression chamber, it paid for itself many times over!